-Training has been booked for all staff in January 2021.
+Training has been taken place for all staff in April 2021.
 Following the HM Government Reducing the Need for Restraint and Restrictive Intervention means that the school will.
-(June 27th 2019)

-- Use evidence based approaches to behaviour support; - Promote positive relationships and behaviours to eliminate unnecessary and inappropriate use of restraint: - Understand when expert help is required from specialists; - Review how this is used.
+- Use evidence based approaches to behaviour support; - Promote positive relationships and behaviours to eliminate unnecessary and inappropriate use of restraint: - Understand when expert help is required from specialists, seek this support an implement their advice; - Only use RPI as a last resort and then a risk assessment has been completed. - Review how this is used.